amstr1k/yii2-geography/README.md

-Geography module for Yii 2 Advanced Application Template
+Geography module for Yii 2
 ========================================================

 Installation